 Give them points when they continuously visit your website.

-Scarcity is one of the powerful psychological ways; marketers use to gain new leads and also sell their products.
+Scarcity is one of the powerful psychological ways marketers use it to gain new leads and sell their products.

 It relies on the fact that the rarer the product, the more appealing it feels to us.